-7. IMS AS returns to HSS with the Nimsas_ImsEE_Subscribe Response or returns to HSS via Sh interface.
+5. IMS AS returns to HSS with the Nimsas_ImsEE_Subscribe Response or returns to HSS via Sh interface.

-8. HSS returns to NEF the Nhss_ImsEE_Subscribe Response.
+6. HSS returns to NEF the Nhss_ImsEE_Subscribe Response.

+7. NEF returns to AF the Nnef_ImsEE_Subscribe Response.

-9. At some point, the requested event for the UE is detected by the IMS AS.
+8. At some point, the requested event for the UE is detected by the IMS AS.